-EXCLUSIVE: ECB extends first data haul deadline to give banks extra time
+Exclusive: ECB extends first data haul deadline to give banks extra time

 The “best in class” are a group of about ten international banks with global exposures who have already been through the US stress tests and are pre-emptively implementing systems and procedures to churn out the data, Balduini said.

-Another 30-35 larger banks have started to make changes to their organisation charts and governance structures to get ready for the stress tests, while the rest have taken initial steps and are waiting for more clarity before they intensify their efforts, he added.
-(Additional reporting by Eva Taylor and Tom Atkins in Frankfurt, Angelika Gruber in Vienna and Lionel Laurent in Paris; editing by Anna Willard)
+Another 30-35 larger banks have started to make changes to their organization charts and governance structures to get ready for the stress tests, while the rest have taken initial steps and are waiting for more clarity before they intensify their efforts, he added.

+Additional reporting by Eva Taylor and Tom Atkins in Frankfurt, Angelika Gruber in Vienna and Lionel Laurent in Paris; editing by Anna Willard